Donald Neilson: Kidnap and murder of Lesley Whittle

 Lesley Whittle (3 May 1957 – 14 January 1975) was a 17-year-old girl who would become Neilson's youngest victim.
 Whittle's father had left his entire fortune to his mistress and their children, Lesley and her brother Ronald.
 After reading about a family dispute over Whittle's will, Neilson planned for three years to obtain part of the estate.

 On 14 January 1975, Neilson entered the Whittle family home in Highley, Shropshire, and kidnapped Lesley from her bedroom.
 Neilson left a note demanding £50,000.
-A series of police errors and other circumstances resulted in Whittle’s brother, Ronald, being unable to deliver the ransom money at the designated time and place demanded by the kidnapper.
+A series of police errors and other circumstances resulted in Whittle's brother, Ronald, being unable to deliver the ransom money at the designated time and place demanded by the kidnapper.

 Lesley Whittle's body was found on 7 March 1975, hanging from a wire at the bottom of the drainage shaft where Neilson had tethered her in Bathpool Park, Kidsgrove, Staffordshire.
 The subsequent post-mortem examination showed that Whittle had died from vagal inhibition, not from strangulation.
 The shock of the fall had caused her heart to stop.

 Some analysts thought it was possible Neilson pushed Whittle off the ledge where he had kept her.
 Others theorized that Neilson panicked and fled on the night of the failed ransom collection without returning to the shaft, and that Whittle may have been alive for a considerable period of time before she fell to her death.
 The pathologist noted that Whittle weighed only 98 lbs when found, her stomach and intestines were completely empty, she had lost a considerable amount of weight, and was emaciated.
 He concluded that she had not eaten for a minimum of three days, but it could have been much longer.

 Capture and arrest

-In December 1975, police officers Tony White and Stuart Mackenzie, stationed on a side road off the A60 in Mansfield, encountered Donald Neilson, who was carrying a holdall.
-When they approached him for questioning, Neilson produced a sawn-off shotgun and forced White into the back of their vehicle.
+In December 1975 police officers Tony White and Stuart Mackenzie, stationed on a side road off the A60 in Mansfield, encountered Donald Neilson, who was carrying a holdall.
+When they approached him for questioning Neilson produced a sawn-off shotgun and forced White into the back of their vehicle.
 He then ordered White to move to the front while he took the passenger seat, holding the firearm against Mackenzie.

 Neilson directed the officers to drive towards Blidworth.
-During the journey, White attempted to locate rope as instructed by Neilson.
-Seizing an opportunity when Mackenzie swerved at an intersection, White pushed the weapon aside as Mackenzie applied the brakes, stopping the vehicle near the Junction Chip Shop in Rainworth.
-The gun discharged, causing a minor injury to White’s hand, while Mackenzie exited the car and called for assistance.
+During the journey White attempted to locate rope as instructed by Neilson.
+Seizing an opportunity when Mackenzie swerved at a junction, White pushed the weapon aside as Mackenzie applied the brakes, stopping the vehicle near the Junction Chip Shop in Rainworth.
+The gun discharged, causing a minor injury to White's hand, and Mackenzie left the car and called for assistance.

 Nearby residents, Roy Morris and Keith Wood, intervened and subdued Neilson.
 The officers restrained him while shielding him from an agitated crowd.
 Neilson was secured until additional police units arrived and took him into custody.